Now Reading:

 10. Trapped Out (Bulacan)

-This streetwear brand in Bulacan brings gothic to the streets.
-Braggadocious but aware, their pieces tackles the life of an artist here in the Metro.
-Their dark imagery and bold statements make this brand unapologetic on anything.
+This streetwear brand from Bulacan brings gothic to the streets.
+Braggadocious but aware, their pieces tackles the life of an artist here in the metro.
+Their dark imagery and bold statements make this brand unapologetic about anything.

 Comments